waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `notepad_refactor_assistant` (Agent): Refactors notepad content based on a goal.
 - `debugging_assistant` (Agent): Analyzes and corrects faulty Python scripts.
 - `get_on_screen_object_locations`: Parses map XML for on-screen object coordinates.
-- `list_reachable_unseen_tiles`: Finds all reachable unseen tiles on the current map.
+- `find_reachable_unseen_tiles`: Finds all reachable unseen tiles on the current map.
 - `trace_pathfinder`: A debugging version of `generate_path_plan` that prints the BFS state at each step.

 # Future Development